Natural Wood Throughout in an Amagansett Beach House

 The centerpiece of the upstairs is in the master bathroom—a giant picture window that overlooks the house’s rear woods and flanks a giant soaking tub.
 Waterproof tadelakt plaster walls and teakwood planking allowed use of the same surfaces in the bathroom’s wet and dry areas.

 The designer pulled more tadelakt plaster into the guest bathroom for the vanity, pairing it with handmade zellige tile.
 Accoya wood plays a key role in this bathroom as well.

 Throughout the home, hints of black connect with the white canvas for a modern feel.
 Original oak floorboards received a color-corrective refinishing to lessen the honey tones.
 Additional teak and Accoya wood accents round out the natural wood hues in various interior spaces.

-The biggest challenge of this renovation?
-Doing it remotely during Covid’s peak.
-Despite this, Amagansett House was completed giving the homeowners the serenity they were looking for.
+The biggest challenge of this renovation was working on it remotely.
+Despite this, the Amagansett home remodel was completed giving the homeowners the serenity they were looking for.

 When you’re ready to get started on your kitchen or home remodel, work with Sweeten to renovate with the best contractors.